Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 How It All Began

-A few weeks ago, my husband retired after 45 years of public service.
+My husband retired after 45 years of public service.
 Time to celebrate, and to him, that can only mean one thing—road trip!

 So we packed our bags and drove down the Pacific Coast.
 Our first destination was Anaheim, home to Disneyland (aka the Happiest Place on Earth).